ClubCedille/matrix-voicerooms/README.md

 # Matrix Voicerooms

 This project aims to create a voice rooms solution integrated in the Matrix ecosystem.
 This solution will be conceptualized and programmed by CEDILLE (open-source student club at École de Technologie Supérieure) with the help of the opensource community.
-The idea is not to create a specefic client with audio support, but to create a pluggable solution usable by clients who wants to integrate it.
+The idea is not to create a specific client with audio support, but to create a pluggable solution usable by clients who wants to integrate it.

 The project will use 2 main components: